benswift/benswift.github.io/_posts/2021-11-11-livecoder-in-the-club-as-a-system.md

 title: Livecoder-in-the-club as a system
 subtitle: understanding and intervening in complex flows of software, music and humans
 tags: cybernetics
+summary: >-
+  Using cybernetic and systems thinking concepts to answer the question: what's actually going on in a livecoding gig?
 ---

 <div class="hl-para" markdown="1">